Grahp/Website/quartz.md

 Reifying theory rules is quite a challenge.
 Theory rules are very abstract.
 Sometimes we write them down, but it's very imprecise, and has no real coordination or connection with your dictionary.

-The theory rule format I've been working with (making simple orthospelling dicts) has 2 parts: a match predicate and an application function.
+A theory rule is
-That is, whether an rule applies to an entry (the match predicate), and then the application of the theory rule (the apply function).
+In truth, theory rules are very simple.
+A theory rule is just a function of some input that provides some output.
+This is known as the application function, and is what is applied during theory rule application.

 #### Dictionary